upbound/up/docs/commands.md

     - Behavior: Creates a self-hosted control plane on Upbound Cloud and returns token to connect a UXP instance to it.
 - `create <name>`
-    - Status: `Implemented`
     - Flags:
         - `--description = STRING`: Control plane description.
     - Behavior: Creates a hosted control plane on Upbound Cloud.
 - `delete <id>`
-    - Status: `Implemented`
     - Behavior: Deletes a control plane on Upbound Cloud.
 If control plane is hosted, the UXP cluster will be deleted.
 If the control plane is self-hosted, the UXP cluster will begin failing to connect to Upbound Cloud.
 - `list`
-    - Status: `Implemented` Behavior: Lists all control planes for the configured account.
+    - Behavior: Lists all control planes for the configured account.

 ## UXP